bormaxi8080/osint-timeline/DRAFT.md

 Buryat break.

-A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.
-Specialization is for insects.

 ----

 ```OSINT Repos List```, Repository with gathered from GitHub utilities for OSINT, Development and DevOps.
 The number of artifacts in the repository exceeded 2100: https://github.com/bormaxi8080/osint-repos-list